influxdata/docs-v2/content/influxdb/cloud/get-started.md

 ## Sign in

-Sign in to [InfluxDB Cloud 2.0](https://cloud2.influxdata.com) using your email address and password.
+Sign in to [InfluxDB Cloud](https://cloud2.influxdata.com) using your email address and password.

-<a class="btn" href="https://cloud2.influxdata.com">Sign in to InfluxDB Cloud 2.0 now</a>
+<a class="btn" href="https://cloud2.influxdata.com">Sign in to InfluxDB Cloud now</a>

 ## Start working with your time series data